lightfreak8/BV3-OpticalFlow/README.md

 This calibration calculates parameters for the correction of images.
 The camera matrix contains the values for focal length and optical centers.
 The camera matrix parameter values (intrinsic) as well as the found distortion coefficients can be used for removing distortion which is caused by the camera lens.
-Whereas the extrinsic parameters corresponds to rotation and translation vectors which translates the coordinates of a 3D point to a coordinate system.
+Whereas the extrinsic parameters (not needed) corresponds to rotation and translation vectors which translates the coordinates of a 3D point to a coordinate system.

 Example parameters (which have to be saved in a file manually):